 Incision of the IPR was performed in order to expose the whole extension of the longitudinal tear, then, after a curettage of the damaged edges of the peroneus brevis tendon, a lateral side-to-side suture of PB was done.
 IPR was also sutured (Fig.3B).

-Subsequent moderate milling of the retro-malleolar groove in order to restore physiological concavity and SPR reinsertion with a trans-osseous wiring was performed.
+Subsequent moderate milling of the retro-malleolar groove in order to restore physiological concavity and SPR reinsertion with a trans-osseous wiring was performed, using interrupted sutures are passed through the fibula and SPR in a horizontal fashion.
+The lowest 2 or 3 sutures are passed transosseously through the posterolateral aspect of the fibula and then through the posterior aspect of the SPR to wrap it over the peroneal tendons and minimize any chance for recurrent peroneal subluxation.
+A 0.054 K-wire was used for the repair holes through which No. 1.0 Vicryl suture (Polisorb, Covidien, Dublin, Ireland) can be passed[4].

 The postoperative course was uneventful, the patient recovered promptly and was discharged on the same day.

+After surgery, a plaster cast is used for 2-6 weeks; after 6-8 weeks, the rehabilitation training can be initiated.
+After approximately 12 weeks, the patient can resume the sport activity.

 The patient was followed up with clinical and ultrasound examination after four weeks.
 The patient referred increased stability of the ankle, and no significant discomfort.

-Ultrasound evaluation, performed with a high-end US apparel (Samsung RS80 Prestige, Samsung Medical, Korea; equipped with 8-15Mhz linear probe) revealed a mild residual swelling at the level of the reconstructed SPR, which appear continuous, with correct localization of the peroneal tendons in the retro-malleolar groove (Fig.4).

-PB was also continuous and showed several hyperechoic spots on its course due to the suture wires.
+Ultrasound evaluation, performed with a high-end US apparel (Samsung RS80 Prestige, Samsung Medical, Korea; equipped with 8-15Mhz linear probe) revealed a mild residual swelling at the level of the reconstructed SPR, which appear continuous, with correct localization of the peroneal tendons in the retro-malleolar groove, PB tendon was also continuous and showed several hyperechoic spots on its course due to the suture wires.
+(Fig.4).

-US scan during dynamic maneuvers demonstrated an excellent peroneal tendons stability at the level of the restored retro-malleolar groove [4].
+US scan during dynamic maneuvers demonstrated an excellent peroneal tendons stability at the level of the restored retro-malleolar groove [5].

+The clinical follow up examination performed after 6 months from surgery confirmed the stability of PB; the treatment allowed the patient to restart sport practices after the rehabilitation program.
+The patient referred no symptoms during sport activity and an optimal performance during the sport events.

 Discussion